Eastern Suburbs Councillor Slams Developers’ “Fantasy” Geotechnical Reports

 Developments responsible for property damage

-In the last couple of years, numerous properties in Rose Bay and Double Bay have suffered damage from construction works disrupting the water table.
+In recent years, numerous properties in Rose Bay and Double Bay have suffered damage, a result of construction works disrupting the water table.
 Residents express concern that upcoming developments could cause more harm.

 “Building an eight storey block on wet sand will be a challenge, if not impossible,” he added.